Countdown to Human Rights Day

-The Committee recommended that China ratified the fundamental human rights treaties to which it had not yet adhered, that it withdrew its reservations to the Convention, and that it strengthened cooperation between continental China and the Special Administrative Regions of Hong Kong and Macao.
+The Committee recommended that China ratified the fundamental human rights treaties to which it had not yet adhered, that it withdrew its reservations to the Convention, and that it strengthened cooperation between mainland China and the Special Administrative Regions of Hong Kong and Macao.
 National Human Rights Institutions should monitor more closely the implementation of the Convention and should receive complaints about children’s rights violations.
 The regulatory framework of industries should be strengthened to ensure that enterprises were held responsible for violations of children’s rights.

 China’s rigorous policy of family planning should be reviewed to reduce the number of selective abortions.
 Further efforts should be made to ensure greater respect to the freedom of religion and to eradicate all forms of torture against children, including the investigation of all allegations of torture.
 The Committee would also like to see the elimination of all measures which might result in a de facto discrimination against children with disabilities, the strengthening of programmes and policies aiming to provide quality education to all children, including asylum seeker children and children of migrant workers, and the eradication of forced labour and of the use of children workers in dangerous environments.